 The Supreme Court in Roth v.
-United States in 1957 created a new test for courts to determine whether something was unlawfully obscene, and therefore not protected as free expression under the First Amendment.
+United States (1957) created a new test for courts to determine whether something was unlawfully obscene, and therefore not protected as free expression under the First Amendment.
 Because the test required courts to take into account "contemporary community standards" and had to be applied to the material as a whole, it paved the way for broader protection of free expression.
 At issue was the federal indictment of Samuel Roth, a book and magazine publisher who had been charged with sending obscene materials through the mail.
-In this May 31, 1955 photo, Roth is testifying before a Senate subcommittee investigating the effect of pornographic material upon juvenile delinquency.
-(AP Photo/JH)
+In this 1955 photo, Roth testifies before a Senate subcommittee investigating the effect of pornographic material upon juvenile delinquency.
+(AP Photo/JH, used with permission from the Associated Press)

 The major obscenity decision in Roth v.
 United States, 354 U.S. 476 (1957), provided the basis for an important test that the Supreme Court used to determine whether material was obscene or constitutionally protected.